 Today, Nairobi is a vibrant city with excellent infrastructure, wildlife and historical sites you cannot miss out on.
 Today, you can explore the city’s famous historic sites, as well as some excellent wildlife-related attractions.

-Among the tourist attractions within Nairobi are; The Nairobi National Museum, Karen Blixen Museum, Nairobi National Park, The Bomas of Kenya, Nairobi Animal Orphanage, Giraffe center, and Mamba Village.
+Among the tourist attractions within Nairobi are; The Nairobi National Museum, Karen Blixen Museum, Nairobi National Park, The Bomas of Kenya, Nairobi Animal Orphanage, Giraffe Centre, and Mamba Village.

 7. Hell’s Gate National Park